 "It was the coming-together of this life-change and this observation," he writes, "that 'One Hour/One Painting' was born."
 And, after a few such hours of meditation, he envisioned a "marriage" of setting aside a full hour to sit and contemplate the richness of a work of art.
 Clothier concludes, "The combination of my new skills as a meditator with my professional avocation as a writer about art seemed like a prospect that could prove immensely enriching to mind, body and spirit.
 I should give it a try."

 Clothier is also the author of Persist, a book examining his personal and our universal drive toward creativity.
 He writes: "I'll follow where they lead, even though they lead me through unexplored and unexpected byways, as they have just now done.
 They have guided me well thus far.
 I've learned to trust their wisdom, and they never stop coming.
 That's the joy of it."

 Now in his seventh decade, Clothier has reached serenity even as he struggles to write nearly every day.
 But the struggle is joyous.
 Towards the end of Persist, he writes, "A good part of the successful creative process consists in maintaining a flow of thought, image and medium, but the trick is that it must be done without exception of tangible or emotional return.
 It must be no less an expression of freedom than the spirit that created it.
 It must come, as does the work itself, purely from the heart."
 The words in Persist flow and shimmer like those in an inspiring poem or like brushstrokes in a classic Impressionist painting.
 They infuse into our collective psyche, challenging us to engage in our own creativity.

-(See What is Art and Why is Art Important.)
+(See What is Art, What is Beauty and Why is Art Important.)